Raigmore Hospital: Baby-friendly hospital

 Raigmore Hospital has approximately 2077 births per year and has full accreditation as baby friendly, since November 2005.

 Admissions Lounge

 In 2010 an Admissions Lounge was added, located on first floor of the tower.
 This is a pre-operative waiting area to accommodate patients coming in on the day of their planned surgery.

 The infusion suite

 In 2011 a new service began that allows patients to attend as outpatients to get medication through a drip.
-This meant that several patients could be getting treatment at the same time, with a team of dedicated staff providing this care.
+This meant that several patients could be getting treatment at the same time.

 Citizens advice

 The hospital has had its own onsite citizen's advice office since 2003.

 Associated charitable organisations

 Maggie's Centre

 A Maggie's Centre, Maggie's Highlands, (registered charity number: SC 024414) can also be found beside Raigmore Hospital.
 The building, which won the RIAS Andrew Doolan Award for Architecture in 2006, was designed by Scottish architectural firm Page\Park Architects and its gardens were designed by landscape architect and designer Charles Jencks.
 It was opened officially by the Scottish Health Minister, Andy Kerr, and Carol McGregor on 7 June 2005.